The complete $10$-tetrahedra census of orientable cusped hyperbolic $3$-manifolds: Applications

-A preliminary classification of the fillings in \cref{th:exceptional} reveals that \begin{theorem} There are precisely $\num{1849}$ manifolds in the $10$-tetrahedra census that are exteriors of knots in $S^3$. \end{theorem} For censuses of at most $9$ tetrahedra, similar results have been obtained in work by Callahan, Dean and Weeks \cite{CDW:simplest}, Champanerkar, Kofman and Patterson \cite{CKP:simplest} and Dunfield \cite{Dunfield:exceptional}.
+Applying \texttt{regina.Triangulation3.isSphere} on fillings in \cref{th:exceptional} reveals that \begin{theorem} There are precisely $\numprint{1849}$ manifolds in the $10$-tetrahedra census that are exteriors of knots in $S^3$. \end{theorem} For censuses of at most $9$ tetrahedra, similar work have been done by Callahan, Dean and Weeks \cite{CDW:simplest}, Champanerkar, Kofman and Patterson \cite{CKP:simplest} and Dunfield \cite{Dunfield:exceptional}.

-A lot of conjectures and results mentioned in \cite{Dunfield:exceptional} can be tested and updated against the extended exceptional census.
+Many conjectures and results mentioned in \cite{Dunfield:exceptional} can be tested and updated against the extended exceptional census.
 We plan to address these in a future publication.